You see a sharp increase in complaints at one or more mailbox providers.

 You may be experiencing complaint hangover.
 For example, senders typically send a significantly higher volume of mail in December to encourage customers to purchase gifts, then taper off after December 25th.
 It is common to see a spike in complaints the first business day in January when subscribers check their work email and complain about the emails they received.
 Complaint rates are calculated by dividing the number of complaints received by the number of emails delivered within a given time frame.
 The date the campaign was sent is not factored into the rate.

 To avoid complaint hangover, maintain a consistent sending volume.
 If this does not fit your business needs, be aware of the possibility of complaint hangover.
-If the spike is a result of a decrease in volume, then watch your complaint rates for several days to see if the complaints taper off as well.
+If the spike is a result of a decrease in volume, then watch your complaint rates for several days to see if the complaints normalize.
 If they do not, look to other potential causes for the spike.

 4. Determine if the complaints are associated with a specific IP address, brand, sending domain or email stream.